w4111/advanced-public/aa1.md

         python submit.py --help

-Both partners should submit on their Canvas accounts to AA1.
+Your group should submit one copy of the zip file to [the following dropbox link](https://www.dropbox.com/request/VJtAUpk97fcBT6u8bw0K)

+We will accept the latest submission before the deadline.